TruckMuncher/Chosen-Angular/README.md

 This directive brings the [Chosen](http://harvesthq.github.com/chosen/) jQuery plugin into AngularJS with ngModel and ngOptions integration.

-To use, include "localytics.directives" as a dependency in your Angular module.
+To use, include "Angular-Chosen" as a dependency in your Angular module.
 You can now use the "chosen" directive as an attribute on any select element.
 Angular version 1.2+ is required.

 # Installation